section-engineering-education/engineering-education/articles/introduction-to-random-forest-in-ml/index.md

 A random forest is a supervised machine learning algorithm that is constructed from decision tree algorithms.
 This algorithm is applied in various industries such as banking and e-commerce to predict behavior and outcomes.

-This article provides an overview of random forest algorithm, and how it works.
-The article presents meaningful information such as features of the algorithm and how it is employed in real life applications.
+This article provides an overview of the random forest algorithm and how it works.
+The article presents meaningful information, such as the algorithm's features and how it is employed in real-life applications.
 It also highlights the advantages and disadvantages of this algorithm.

 ### What is a Random Forest?
 A random forest is a machine learning technique that is used to solve regression and classification problems.
 It utilizes ensemble learning, which is a technique that combines many classifiers to provide solutions to complex problems.